- The next round of applications to the Q community will be opening on 11 May.

 This is an exciting time for Q as we begin to pilot a variety of activities and opportunities that will enable people to connect, exchange, collaborate and learn.
 Some of these will be led by the Health Foundation, with others led by members and partner organisations.

-Please register your interest if you would like to be kept up to date with more details including future opportunities to join.
+If you would like to be kept up to date with more details, including future opportunities to join, please sign up on the Q website (towards the bottom of the page).

 Who is part of Q?